Trusted by 19,000+ Clinicians

 Strategies to improve falls response times are now more critical than ever, with ambulance wait times still high despite having seen a slight improvement.

-First responder units and care homes are turning to falls lifting equipment like the Raizer to get fallers to their feet quickly and safely.
-This is invaluable piece of equipment particularly during winter periods of high demand.
+First responder units and care homes are turning to falls lifting equipment to get fallers to their feet quickly and safely.
+These are invaluable items of equipment, particularly during winter periods of high demand.

 This article covers different strategies to prevent long lies and keep potential fallers safe this winter.